Dipl. Kfm. (German equivalent of MBA)

 Mahi Klosterhalfen has been an animal advocate since he was a university student.
 He brought The Humane Society’s (HSUS) Cage-Free Campus campaign to Germany and successfully collaborated with other students to convince several university canteens to stop using battery eggs.

 Mahi Klosterhalfen has good contacts in the international animal protection and animal rights scene.
 He continuously seeks out successful approaches worldwide with a view to introducing the initiatives in Germany.
-Since 2008, he has been managing the Albert Schweitzer Foundation for Our Contemporaries.
+Since 2008, he has been managing the Albert Schweitzer Foundation.